oskar-codes/web-chat/README.md

 # Firebase chat
-This project is a test of using Google's Firebase service as a database to host data for a messaging web app.
+This project is a prototype showing how one could use Google's Firebase service as a database to host data for a messaging web app.